'I would never refuse to train,' Kane tells Tottenham fans - RFI

 "While I won't go into the specifics of the situation, I want to clarify that I would never, and have never, refused to train.
 I will be returning to the club tomorrow (Saturday), as planned."

-Local boy Kane has been a fan favourite since breaking into the side under Mauricio Pochettino and has gone on to score 221 goals for Tottenham, second only to Jimmy Greaves' 266 in the club's all-time scoring record.
+Local boy Kane has been a fan favourite since breaking into the side under Mauricio Pochettino and has gone on to score 221 goals for Tottenham, second only to Jimmy Greaves' 266, the club's all-time scoring record.

 "I wouldn't do anything to jeopardise the relationship I have with the fans who have given me such unwavering support during my time with the club," he said.